-Difference between Deposit and Downpayment
+Difference Between Deposit and Downpayment

-Stacey Mass • Nov 30, 2022
+Stacey Mass • December 4, 2024

 If you’re new to the home buying process, it’s easy to get confused by some of the terms used.
 The purpose of this article is to clear up any confusion between the deposit and downpayment.